Traveling to Pattaya, Thailand? Here’s everything you need to know for your trip:

 LOCAL WISDOM

-• Make sure you check out either Alcazar Cabaret or The Tiffany’s Show.
-These ladyboy cabarets are very entertaining with a focus on singing and comedy.
-If you’re into guys, Boyz Town is the venue to be.
+- Make sure you check out either Alcazar Cabaret or The Tiffany’s Show.
+These ladyboy cabarets are very entertaining with a focus on singing and comedy (around 800-1,200 THB to see the shows).

 Recommended trip duration: 2-3 days